 You must qualify the USB devices that you want to enable your users to use with their streaming session.
 If their USB device is not qualified, it won't be detected by AppStream 2.0 and can't be shared with the session.
 After their devices are qualified, your users must share the devices with AppStream 2.0 every time they start a new streaming session.

-When deploying the AppStre@tie@ttOdeploopratestadedAttenageonemtends using the Enterprise Deployment Tool.
-The Enterprise Deployment Tool includes the AppStream client installation files and a Group Policy administrative template.
+When deploying the AppStream 2.0 client at scale, AWS recommends using the Enterprise Deployment Tool.
+The Enterprise Deployment Tool includes the AppStream 2.0 client installation files and a Group Policy administrative template.